Unrated and Rated Chess Tournaments for children in Denver and the Front Range! (see bottom of this page for Summer tournaments)

 date for the Colorado Springs Scholastic Chess Series is the March 15

 tournament in Denver.)
-The result from March 1 or March 8 will be substituted for a
+The result from February 8 or March 1 will be substituted for a

 date in Colorado Springs will be substituted in the series for the last